Ever since I was a little kid I’ve been passionate about the idea of traveling, and my love of photography has a lot to do with it.

 though as of late I’v been broadening my horizons to include that which is barely perceived, the realms of illusion and the sublime.

-Mist, one of my latest works, is a clear example of that new approach.
+Mist and Walk two of my latest works, are a clear example of that new approach.

 His work has been published in major Spanish newspapers such as El Mundo, El País or Abc and digital media publications like Lens Culture,Blur Magazine,Pilerats, among others.

-He collaborate with New York’s Omen magazine with the series Life around the burning ghat and Gogo Dancers.
-Mostly based in Spain, but a transient life devotee,in 2015 he settles Lisbon for an artistic residence at Carpe Diem art centre.
+He collaborate with New York’s Omen magazine with the series Life around the burning ghat and Go-go Dancers.
+Mostly based in Spain, but a transient life devotee, from 2015 to 2018 he settled Lisbon for an artistic residence at Carpe Diem art centre.

-In 2009 he exhibits his Red series in Madrid’s Rojo Máquina gallery, followed by his report on Muay thai boxing Banglamphu Gym in Bangkok’s Photo Gallery in 2011.
+In 2009 he exhibits his Fem series in Madrid’s Rojo Máquina gallery, followed by his report on Muay thai boxing Master Boonchouy Gym in Bangkok’s Photo Gallery in 2011.

 Niebla (Mist) was exhibited in Madrid’s Casa de América ,was part of Photoespaña 2015 in Carpe Diem Arte e Pesquisa in Lisbon, and was also showed on the CCC-Camera Oscura of Torres Vedras in 2016.